Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - We apply DRY principles to the code
 - End users find Looker easy to use
     - Naming conventions are applied
-    - Explores are as short as possible, with groupings applied
+    - Explores are as short as possible, with groupings applied.
+Each explore answers specific questions
-    - All relevant fields have a useful description
+    - All relevant fields have a name used in the business and a useful description
     - The labels are clear and describe the data
+    - Dashboards are easily accessible to end users

-Changes checklist
+### Changes checklist
 - Changes to LookML
     - Before pushing anything to live, make sure that all best practices are implemented (definitions, tests, good UX)
     - Validate LookML